 "That was very kind of Inneth," she said softly, turning her gaze to regard the book properly.
 Unmarred by use or wear, the cover was fallow-green in colour, embossed at the front with the flowering sprig of a lissom plant, and from between the pages peeked the thin ribbon of a bound bookmark.
 Elthian took the volume carefully from her daughter's hands as she offered it to her, and began turning the parchment leaves with gentle fingers.
 Lore of years uncounted was hoarded in each page, and the woman recognised that those writings as were within were precious indeed, for such wisdom of times long past was greatly diminished in their days.
 Without doubt it was a book to be treasured, holding valuable knowledge accumulated by healers and herbalists over many centuries.

-Her gaze then lingered on the page before her and her fingertips hovered above the fine parchment leaf as she began reading silently to herself.
-Quiescence fell and Idrin, nearly lulled by the muted shuffling sound, drew herself up and sought to find what had kindled her mother's interest.
-That page from the book she had seen before, and the image of the long-leaved plant that the scribe had so artfully sketched there was familiar to her: kingsfoil it was commonly named, yet it had no virtue the healers knew of, except its invigorating scent.
+Her gaze lingered on the page before her and her fingertips hovered above the fine parchment leaf as she began reading silently to herself.
+Stillness fell and Idrin, nearly lulled by the muted shuffling sound, drew herself up and sought to find what had kindled her mother's interest.
+That page from the book was one she had seen before, and the image of the long-leaved plant that the scribe had so artfully sketched there was familiar to her: kingsfoil it was commonly named, yet it had no virtue the healers knew of, except its invigorating scent.
 The letters on the page faced away from her, but her eyes found the verses near the bottom without difficulty:

 When the black breath blows